 Beate joined the committee in 2009 and brings skills from her professional background in administration, HR and accounting.
 In addition to being Centre Secretary and on the Finance Sub-Committee, Beate is a frequent student at the Centre, participating in latino dance, Zumba and drawing classes.
 Beate supports the Centre by volunteering at the Info Stall at the markets as well as at numerous events throughout the year where her warmth and energy are appreciated.

-Barbara joined the committee in 2015.
+Barbara rejoined the committee in 2015.
 Her involvement with the Centre began when her sons attended After School Care from the mid 1990’s through the mid 2000’s.
 They loved their time at ‘Leisure’.
 Barbara has over 30 years of marketing experience and is passionate about online marketing.
 She was raised in Albany, New York but considers herself a happy transplant.
 Barbara loves the sense of community the Centre offers and is a regular volunteer at the produce market.